Aviazione Ausilaria per la Regia Marina

 An aduous history

-So by June 1940 when Italy entered WW2, the RA (Regia Aeronautica) part assigned to the RM was divided into a maritime reconnaissance and embarked components.
+By June 1940 when Italy entered WW2, the RA (Regia Aeronautica) part assigned to the RM was divided into a maritime reconnaissance and embarked components.
 237 seaplanes were assigned to the AARM: 202 Cant Z.501 and 30 Cant Z.506, which for the latter were part of maritime bombing squadrons just being reconverted.
-The “Gabbiano” had a considerable autonomy but was slow and poorly armed, as well as too fragle to operate in rough seas.
-The Cant “Airone” howeve rovercame all these limitations and had to boot a significant load capacity.
-Despite tgrowing need for ASW, the auxiliary aviation was still denied any offensive role, and dedicated model.
+The bulk of the seaplane fleet was made of the “Gabbiano” (gull), a single engine parasol model which presented a considerable autonomy but was slow and poorly armed, as well as fragile, way too weak to operate in rough seas.
+The Cant “Airone” however overcame all these limitations, and had to boot a significant load capacity.
+Despite growing need for ASW, the auxiliary aviation was still denied any offensive role, and dedicated model.

 It was only when the presence of a british submarine was reported, with smoke or gunfire, that the attack was pressed on by surface naval units.
 Bu the lack of common radio standard prevented an efficient coordination.
 This shortcoming had severe consequences as no llied submarine was claimed by air action from Italy, despite 70% of these patrols being ASW.
 Compared to 56% of the Axis tonnage sunk at by allied submarines.